 The weather improved the next day and I was finally able to chill at the pool at my awesome hostel (The Upcycled Hostel).
 Now it feels more like summer instead of winter.

 In the afternoon it was time to go on my buggy tour (pretty much the only thing you can do in Huacachina).
 We raced in the sand dunes, which was awesome!
 And then we tried sandboarding.
 Laying on our stomachs on a board and just slide down the sand dune.
 Sounds easy right?
 It was really fast and so much fun!

 The next day I felt like I was run over by a truck, my whole body hurt.
-And I couldn’t keep in any food at all, so I pretty much assumed I had a concussion.
+Too bad, because there many cool things to do around Ica and Huacachina and I really wanted to explore a little more.
+Unfortunately, I couldn’t keep in any food at all, so I kinda assumed I had a concussion.
 I booked a night bus to Arequipa and decided to take it and visit a doctor in Arequipa asap.
 It took 13 hours, and yes, it was horrible (luckily I didn’t throw up on the bus).

 When I arrived at the hostel in Arequipa (Limbo Jump Hostel) the owner was super-friendly and called a doctor.
 She came right away and told me my head was fine, but I got a lot of painkillers and muscle relievers for my neck and my back.
 She didn’t trust my kidney (it hurt really bad when she pushed my stomach), so she took some tests.
 I happened to have a urinary tract infection(?!).
 So I got some antibiotics, took it slow and was able to eat again.
 And Arequipa is a beautiful city, which I will tell you all about it in my next travel diary.